EricDotSmith/Frontend-take-home-assignment/README.md

 - npx prisma db push
 - npm run dev

+NOTE: NFT Viewer is currently only setup on Sepolia testnet.

 # Insomnia Labs Frontend Developer Take-Home Test

 Thank you for your interest in the Frontend Developer position at our company.
 As part of our hiring process, we would like you to complete a take-home test to assess your skills in building a fully-functional frontend application using ReactJs/NextJs.